Kitty Flanagan

-Kitty Flanagan (born 1968) is an Australian comedian, writer and actress who works in Australia and the United Kingdom.
-She has also performed in France, Germany, the Netherlands, South Africa, and Japan and at the Edinburgh Festival Fringe and Montreal Just For Laughs festival.
+Kitty Flanagan (1968) is an Australian comedian, writer and actress.
+She is known for portraying Helen Tudor-Fisk in the television comedy program Fisk, which she also co-created, co-wrote and co-directed.
+She also starred as Rhonda Stewart in the comedy Utopia.
+She spent eight years based in the UK and performing around the world (2001–2009) and has performed at the Edinburgh Festival Fringe and Just For Laughs in Montreal, Canada.
+Flanagan won the AACTA Award for Best Comedy Performer in 2021 and has won the Silver Logie for four consecutive years in a row from 2022, for her work in Fisk and Utopia.

-Flanagan won the AACTA Award for Best Comedy Performer in 2021 and the TV Week Silver Logie Award for Most Popular Actress in 2022 for her performance in Fisk.
+Early life and education

-Early life
+Flanagan was born in Manly, a suburb in Sydney's north, in 1968.
+Her book 488 Rules states that she grew up Catholic but later abandoned formal religion.
+She became drawn to comedy in Grade 5 when she appeared in a school musical production of Alice in Wonderland, in which she dressed as a bunny and pretended to fall asleep during the performance.

-Flanagan attended high school at Monte Sant'Angelo Mercy College in North Sydney.
-She became drawn to comedy in Year 5 when she appeared in a school musical production of Alice In Wonderland in which she dressed as a bunny which pretended to fall asleep during the performance.
-Flanagan said that "Secretly I always wanted to be an actor, but I knew that I didn't have the mindset for it."
-She recalls that as a teenager, she would put on avant-garde performance shows with her younger sister Penny and they would involve their younger brother Michael by dressing him in tutus and giving him dance moves to do.
+She attended high school at Monte Sant'Angelo Mercy College in North Sydney.
+She recalls that, as a teenager, she and her younger sister Penny would put on avant-garde performance shows involving their younger brother Michael by dressing him in tutus and giving him dance moves to do.

 Career

-In Australia, Flanagan has appeared on various television series including Full Frontal, The Project, Rove Live, The Weekly with Charlie Pickering, Have You Been Paying Attention? and Utopia.
+In Australia, Flanagan has appeared on various television series, including Full Frontal, The Project, Rove Live, The Weekly with Charlie Pickering, Have You Been Paying Attention?, Thank God You're Here and Sam Pang Tonight.
 In the United Kingdom she is known for her appearances on The Sketch Show.